Try our new research platform with insights from 80,000+ expert users

 "The most valuable features of Affinity are the connection features it provides because you have a large database of startups.
 The people who worked in the companies and founded them are displayed in Affinity.
 It can show if they are using some special intelligence feature and that you may know this person, of your connections.
 For example, if they know the person.
 It works similar to the way LinkedIn does when you seek a connection.
 Additionally, Affinity shows how close this person is and how often they contact each other."

-"The automation is huge."
+"The automation process is one of the best."

 Cons